bufbuild/buf-examples/protovalidate/compiling-protoc/README.md

 # Compiling Protovalidate annotations with protoc

-This folder contains example code for [compiling with protoc documentation][documentation], where you can learn to compile Protovalidate-annotated schemas using `protoc`.
+This directory contains example code for [compiling with protoc documentation][documentation], where you can learn to compile Protovalidate-annotated schemas using `protoc`.

 It's a working example: `make` should immediately run without errors.